 The increasingly frequent occurrence of extreme natural events threatens people's safety and the continuity of activities.
-The Ibersol Group has ISO certifications that guarantee high standards of health, occupational safety and quality and food safety, in addition to complying with all the legal rules for physical safety and civil protection.
-On the other hand, the Covid-19 pandemic required more resilient and flexible management processes, including the digitalisation of the sales channels and business support activities, strengthening the internal competences for crisis management and business continuity.
+The Ibersol Group has ISO certifications that guarantee high standards of health, and occupational safety, in addition to complying with all the legal rules for physical safety and civil protection.